CHANGES IN TAX DEDUCTIONS – SHORT SELLERS BEWARE!

 The forgiveness of indebtedness exclusion has expired!
-On December 31, 2013, the tax break that previously allowed a seller to exclude from taxable income any debt that may have been waived by seller’s bank (forgiveness of indebtedness income) related to the taxpayer’s principal residence expired.
-This means that any amount of principal that a lender forgives in either a mortgage modification or short sale will now be treated as ordinary income and subject to tax.
-Unless Congress votes to extend the tax break retroactively, homeowners who short sell or modify their mortgage with a principal reduction will be taxed on the amount forgiven.
+On December 31, 2013, the tax break that previously allowed a seller to exclude from taxable income any debt that may have been waived by the seller’s bank (forgiveness of indebtedness income) related to the taxpayer’s principal residence expired.
+This means that any amount of principal a lender forgives in either a mortgage modification or short sale will now be treated as ordinary income and subject to tax.
+Unless Congress votes to extend the tax break retroactively, homeowners who short-sell or modify their mortgage with a principal reduction will be taxed on the amount forgiven.